kpelechrinis/covid19-incubation/README.md

 <img src="incubation_cdf.png" width = "450">

 The median days for the incubation period is 4.4 days, with an average of 5.8 days.
 These estimates are fairly close to the ones obtained from Lauer <I>et al.</I> of 5 and 5.5 days respectively.

+<B>Disclaimer:</B> This analysis is purely for educational purposes and is not meant to provide public health policy recommendations.
+Also by combining the two datasets there can be duplications of cases.
+Any further suggestions for improvement - either of the analysis or the data - is welcomed!